Mirond Lake: Location

-The lake is accessible by road north from the Hanson Lake Road (Saskatchewan Highway 106).
+The lake is accessible by road north from the Hanson Lake Road (Highway 106).
 It is about 24 mi long and 5 mi wide at its widest point.
 Mirond Lake is joined to Pelican Lake to the west by the Opawikusehikan Narrows.
 Attitti Lake to the east drains through Waskwei Lake and Wunehikun Bay into Mirond Lake.
 Pelican and Mirond lakes are near the 400 m high point of the Flin Flon Plain, which slopes gently to the south down to about 330 m at Deschambault Lake and Amisk Lake.

 Mirond lake is the headwaters of the Sturgeon-Weir River, a tributary to Cumberland Lake.
 This in turn drains into the Saskatchewan River System.
 The Sturgeon-Wier leaves the end of the lake through a rock-walled channel containing a section of rapids, then flows more slowly through a series of long, narrow lakes.
 The river drains a large system of lakes between latitudes 54°30' and 55°30' and longitudes 102° and 103°, including Deschambault Lake, Wood Lake, Pelican Lake and Mirond Lake.
 It empties into Beaver Lake, about 90 mi northwest of The Pas, Manitoba.

 The river is about 50 mi long from Mirond Lake to Beaver Lake.

 Above Scoop Rapids, about halfway along the river, the drainage area is about 5678 sqmi.